 - ground nutmeg

-- When you are ready to make the tart, set your oven to 220°C (425°F), with the rack in the middle of the oven.
+- Allow dough to rest at room temperature for 5 minutes before rolling.
+Preheat oven to 425°F (220°C), with a rack in the middle of the oven.
 Flour your work surface and roll out the dough, rotating it as you do so, so it doesn’t stick.
 Roll it out slightly bigger than the pan.
 Transfer to a 9-inch (23-cm) tart pan (that you previously brushed with oil to prevent sticking).
 Press dough into the bottom and up the sides, slice away any overhang.
-Pierce pastry with a fork.
-Line the pastry shell with oiled parchment paper and fill with dry beans (or pie weighs).
-Transfer pan on a baking sheet and bake for 10 minutes.
+Pierce pastry with a fork, line it with oiled parchment paper and fill with dry (or baking) beans.
+Transfer pan to a baking sheet and bake for 10 minutes.
 Remove the beans and bake for another 5-10 minutes until the crust is fully baked, almost golden.
-Take out of the oven and set aside; lower the oven temperature to 180°C (350°F).
+Take out of the oven and set aside; lower the oven temperature to 350°F (175°C).

-In a skillet, warm olive oil on high heat and add leeks.
-Cook for about 5 minutes on medium-high heat until the leeks are just beginning to turn golden brown.
-Add spinach, teaspoon of salt and a grind of pepper.
+- Make the filling: In a skillet, warm olive oil on medium-high heat and add leeks.
+Cook for about 5 minutes until the leeks are wilted.
+Add spinach, teaspoon of salt, garlic powder and a grind of pepper.
 Cook for another 2 minutes, until combined.
 Set aside.
 Whisk together eggs, milk, cream, pinch of salt, pepper and nutmeg in a small bowl.

-You can other cheeses, instead of Edam.
+You can use other cheeses instead of Edam.
 I prefer a cheese with a mild taste in this tart.
 If you’re using a cheese that has a stronger flavor and is saltier, add less salt to your spinach and egg mixtures, otherwise you’ll end up with a very salty tart.
 If using mozzarella, use the aged, drier kind.
 Add some Parmesan to it for flavor.

 As mentioned above, you can serve this warm or cold.
 You can easily reheat it in the microwave.
-If saving for next day, cover it completely with plastic wrap or store it in an airtight container.
+If saving for next day, cover it completely with plastic wrap or store it in an airtight container in the refrigerator.

 This recipe is adapted from Mary Berry’s Complete Cookbook (1995 version).